is-bio/is-bio/docs/GitHub_App.md

     In production environment, you should fill `https://your-domain.com/api/v1/github-events`.

-- For `Webhook - Secret`, you can run `ruby -rsecurerandom -e 'puts SecureRandom.hex(20)'` to generate one and use it.
+- For `Webhook - Secret`, you enter a random string.

-### Continue setting for GitHub App
+### Continue setting for your GitHub App

 - Unfold `Repository permissions`, then choose `Access: Read-only` for `Contents` and `Metadata`.
 - For `Subscribe to events`, choose `Push`.
 - For `Where can this GitHub App be installed?`, choose `Any account` or `Only on this account`.
 - Click `Create GitHub App`.

-TODO: Registration successful.
-You must generate a private key in order to install your GitHub App.

-## Connect GitHub App to personal-brand-website-builder
+## Connect your GitHub App to personal-brand-website-builder

 Visit https://your-domain.com/admin/github_app_settings , then

 - Set `app_id` value with the `App ID` of your GitHub App.
-- Set `public_link` value with the `Public link` of your GitHub App.
+- Set `public_link` value with the `Public link` of your GitHub App (not required).
-    If your GitHub App is private (Only allow this GitHub App to be installed on your own GitHub account), you don't need to enter it.
+    - If your GitHub App is private (Only allow this GitHub App to be installed on your own GitHub account), you don't need to enter it.
+    - An example of `public_link`: https://github.com/apps/your-awesome-example-app

 ## Start "Solid Queue" to handle background jobs (Must Do)